OPEN 7 DAYS A WEEK

 This might seem very hard to do.
 But in order to actually taste and notice the difference between wines made from various regions, you need to group together bottles made from the same regions in your wine cellar.
 This is a great way for beginners not only to expand their knowledge and taste buds but also to familiarize themselves with wine regions.

 So next time you enjoy a glass of wine, check what region it came from.
-Maybe you can discover more wines made from the same region.
+Maybe you can discover more wines made in the same region.

 In this day and age, wine producers are making extra efforts in building their brands on the internet.
 Each bottler produces particular wine tastes depending on the terroir their grapes grew.